Family Matters (“My New” Brother Jim)

 But I need to tell you about the most bazaar connection.
 The totally wonderful person, Sandra, who directed my search and gave me so many pointers was talking on the phone to Jennifer when my email message came in announcing the family name.
 Sandra was flabbergasted.

-Frances and William Hedelund (Jim’s parents) are her God Parents!
+Frances and William Hedelund (Jim’s adoptive parents) are her God Parents!
 That’s right!
-Jim’s adoptive parents are her God Parents!
+Jim’s parents are Sandra’s God Parents!
 It’s not just remarkable — it’s destiny!
 The Supreme Being was calling the shots!
 Sandra knew Jim all along.
 They lived near each other.
 She had visited their home.
 Of all the folks who could have seen my email, Sandra was the ONE who responded.

 I called Jim that night and talked with him and his wife (Louise) for over an hour.
 It was a wonderful experience.
 But I left the ball in his court.
 I knew I had barged in on his life.
 I couldn’t interfere if he wasn’t willing.
 I couldn’t bond if he wasn’t the one to decide it would happen.